Healthspan versus lifespan — why the right target is to compress morbidity

 In October 2024, in Nature Aging, Olshansky and colleagues published a study that offered the complementary argument.
 Examining the world's longest-lived countries (Japan, Sweden, France, Italy, South Korea, Hong Kong, and others) between 1990 and 2019, they showed that gains in life expectancy are decelerating.
 Survival curves are approaching a biological ceiling.
 The probability of a woman reaching 100 years old, even in the longest-lived countries, will likely not exceed 15% — and for men, 5% — without some radical intervention in the biology of aging that does not yet exist.

-The practical reading is direct: spending energy trying to live to 110 is, for the vast majority of us, an illusion.
+My practical reading, after seeing thousands of patients over the years, is direct: spending energy trying to live to 110 is, for the vast majority of us, an illusion.
 Spending energy trying to reach 85 with cognitive function preserved, full mobility, autonomy, sexuality, and pleasure — that is different math.
 It is realistic, it is measurable, it is modifiable.

 The Garmany, Yamada, and Terzic review in npj Regenerative Medicine (2021) had already put it in a single phrase: "longevity leap — mind the healthspan gap."
 The longevity leap already happened in the last century.
 The next chapter is closing the gap between being alive and being well.